isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Examples of projective measures include the Rorschach Inkblot Test, the Thematic Apperception Test (TAT), Draw-A-Person Test, and drawing a family (Kinetic Family Drawing).
 However, there are many problems with projective measures: most projective techniques do not have standardized stimuli and testing instructions, systematic algorithms for scoring responses to stimuli, or well-calibrated norms for comparing responses with those of other people.
 Their scientific status is not strong in terms of utility of norms, reliability, influence of measurement error, or validity.
-In addition, they can be very time consuming, and they provide very little information.
+In addition, they can be very time-consuming, and they provide very little information.

-# Chapter 20: Psychophysiological and Ambulatory Assessment
+# Chapter 20 Abstract "Psychophysiological and Ambulatory Assessment":

-The National Institute of Mental Health (NIMH) provide the Research Domain Criteria (RDoC).
+The National Institute of Mental Health (NIMH) provides the Research Domain Criteria (RDoC).
 RDoC is dimensional and it works from the ground up, starting with brain–behavior relations, and linking those to clinical symptoms.
 RDoC spans multiple domains—including positive and negative valience systems—and units of analysis, including genes, molecules, cells, circuits, physiology, behaviors, self-reports, and paradigms.